 Nutrition

-Preheat oven to 375.
-Combine 1 ½ cup flour, ½ tsp baking powder, ½ tsp baking soda, 2 ½ tsp pumpkin pie spice, and ¼ tsp salt in medium size mixing bowl.
-Whisk together to mix thoroughly.
+Combine the dry ingredients: Preheat your oven to 375℉.
+Add 1 ½ cups flour, ½ tsp baking powder, ½ tsp baking soda, 2 ½ tsp pumpkin pie spice, and ¼ tsp salt to a medium-sized mixing bowl.
+Whisk to mix everthing together thoroughly.

-Cream together 8 Tbsp melted unsalted butter and 1 cup brown sugar.
+Cream the butter and sugar: Mix together 8 Tbsp melted unsalted butter and 1 cup brown sugar.

-With the mixer running, add 1 tsp vanilla extract, ¼ cup strained pumpkin puree, 1 Tbsp hot water, and 1 egg.
-(Read note.)
+Make the dough: Now, with the mixer running, add 1 tsp vanilla extract, ¼ cup strained pumpkin puree, 1 Tbsp hot water, and 1 egg.
+DON’T pour the hot water directly on the egg to avoid accidentally cooking it!

-Add flour to the wet mixture little by little, mixing until just combined.
+Slowly add the flour mix to the wet mixture little by little, mixing until just combined.

 Be careful not to overmix the dough.
 Stop mixing once the flour is fully incorporated.

-Scrape down mixing bowl and fold in ⅛ cup white chocolate chips and ⅛ cup butterscotch chips by hand.
+Add the chocolate chips: Scrape down the mixing bowl and fold in ⅛ cup white chocolate chips and ⅛ cup butterscotch chips by hand.
 Chill in fridge or freezer for 10-15 minutes so it’s scoopable and not too soft.

-Bake 10-12 minutes.
-Let cool for 15 minutes before handling.
+Bake: Place the cookie sheet into the preheated oven and bake for 10-12 minutes.
+Let the cookies cool for 15 minutes before handling.
 Enjoy!

 I suggest making a double batch of these pumpkin cookies—they’re just that good!